 (d) A demonstrated commitment to addressing all forms of sexual and gender-based violence and to promoting the rights of all women and girls and gender equality;

 (e) Strengthened cooperation with specialized United Nations human rights bodies, international agencies and the African Commission on Human and Peoples’ Rights; 6.
-Encourages the Government of Eritrea to implement the recommendations accepted by the State during the fourth cycle of the universal periodic review and to consider inviting the Office of the High Commissioner to establish a presence in Eritrea with a holistic mandate to protect, promote and monitor human rights, with unhindered access;
+Encourages the Government of Eritrea to implement the recommendations accepted by the State during the fourth cycle of the universal periodic review and to consider inviting the Office of the High Commissioner to establish a presence in Eritrea with a holistic mandate to protect, promote and monitor human rights, with unhindered access, and to invite OHCHR to provide technical assistance and capacity building;

 7. Requests the Secretary-General to provide the Special Rapporteur with all the information and resources necessary to fulfil the mandate;